The Problems Caused By Shaded Lawns

 As we continue to look at preventative means to maintain a healthy lawn without the need of intervention from the uses of pesticides, we're going to look at the problem of shade and lawns.

-While we've talked about shade and the importance of sunlight to lawn health elsewhere, we believe it is necessary to look at this issue from an organic lawn care perspective as well.
+While we've talked about shade and the importance of sunlight to lawn health elsewhere, it is also necessary to look at this issue from an organic lawn care perspective as well.

 The next problem which occurs from shaded turf is that many lawns will often become bare or sparse in patches.
-This not only leads the sod to become rather ugly, but also becomes fertile ground for weed invasions.
-Once weeds begin to get established amongst the lawn - they will most easily spread over the rest of the lawn.
+This not only leads the turf to become rather ugly, but also becomes fertile ground for weed invasions.
+Once weeds begin to get established amongst the lawn - they will most easily spread over the rest of the lawn too.

 The final problem from shade is that the thatch layer and soil of the turf often stays moist for longer periods of time, or perhaps will stay moist permanently.
 This problem leads to this grass area becoming a perfect breeding ground for all lawn diseases, as well as to the growth of moss.